Guidance for scholars during the current Coronavirus pandemic

 During the COVID-19 pandemic situation, the Trust will exceptionally consider Academic Development Funding requests from scholars in their 4th year (not 5th year) who were unable to attend an event last academic year because it was cancelled.
 Requests will be subject to the usual case-by-case review and subject to legitimate reasons and supporting evidence etc. There must be a genuine academic reason to attend the event for the benefit of PhD completion, not just to enhance personal skills.

 Also, Academic Development Funding will be exceptionally allowed to contribute towards the cost of a laptop or software if a scholar is not able to work/study effectively without it.
 The Trust will consider applications to contribute 50% of the cost, up to a MAXIMUM of £500.
 This will be reviewed on a case-by-case basis and subject to legitimate reasons and supporting evidence.
 Funds cannot be used to upgrade a functioning laptop.

 Please note this is a temporary agreement and the Trust has the right to end this scheme at any time.

 Full details are available from the Guidelines for Scholars.

 Family Allowance (discretionary)

 Scholars with families are still receiving/eligible to apply for Family Allowance.
-The Trust has written to all scholars with families about a temporary change in the rate of family allowance; if you have questions about this please contact the Trust.
-The situation remains fluid and the Trust will respond flexibly to changes to government guidance (e.g. nurseries re-opening) and the individual circumstances of scholars with families.
-Once there are updates to the Trust’s current policy on family allowance these will be communicated to scholars with families by email.
+During the full lockdown (mid-March to August 2020) the Trust wrote to all scholars with families about a temporary change in the rate of family allowance while schools and childcare facilities were closed.
+Since September 2020, the full rate of Family Allowance has been paid but the Trust will continue to monitor and respond flexibly to changes in government guidance and the individual circumstances of scholars with families.

 Maternity/Paternity Allowance (discretionary)